Date of Award:

 Homogenization at all pressures did not reduce or eliminate sedimentation during storage.
 The milk concentrates from the control RO membrane processing showed less sedimentation than did the concentrates from the multiple membrane system at the same homogenization pressure (2500/500 psi). the higher the concentration of total milk solids, the more sedimentation occurred.
 Viscosity was not affected by homogenization pressure in any of the concentrated whole milks.

-Chang, Chien-Ti, "Effects of Homogenization and Ultra-high Temperature Processing on the Properties of Whole Milk Concentrated by a Multiple-Membrane Separation System" (1995).
-All Graduate Theses and Dissertations.
+Chang, Chien-Ti, "Effects of Homogenization and Ultra-High Temperature Processing on the Properties of Whole Milk Concentrated by a Multiple-Membrane Separation System" (1995).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5414.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .